-As you come to realize that the power or perception is yours, no one can tell you what’s possible and what’s not any longer.
+As you come to realize that the power of perception is yours, no one can tell you what’s possible and what’s not any longer.
 If you tell yourself that you can do anything, there’s no obstacle big enough to break your will and slow you down.

 “Genius is the ability to put into effect what is in your mind.
 There’s no other definition of it” – F. Scott Fitzgerald

-I recently moved from Finance and Accounting to IT department as a Manager of Process Improvement for one of the largest commercial Real Estate Management Services in North America.
-I didn’t get offered the role because I’m a good employee but because the way I think and how I approach problems.
+I recently moved from Finance and Accounting to the IT department as a Manager of Process Improvement for one of the largest commercial Real Estate Management Services in North America.
+I didn’t get offered the role because I’m a good employee but because of the way I think and how I approach problems.